abhaya007/Ecom/README.md

 # 🛒 Cartmandu

-**Cartmandu** is a powerful e-commerce application designed to make online shopping easy and enjoyable.
-Our platform connects users with a wide selection of products, offering user-friendly browsing, secure payments, and efficient delivery.
-Whether it's electronics, fashion, or more — Cartmandu is your trusted destination.
+**Cartmandu** is an e-commerce platform built to simplify online shopping.
+It offers a user-friendly experience for browsing and purchasing a wide range of products, from electronics to fashion and more.
+Designed with both functionality and ease of use in mind, Cartmandu aims to provide a reliable and accessible shopping experience.

 ---

 ## 🚀 Core Functionality

-- **User and Vendor Authentication**: Secure registration and login for users and vendors.
+- **User and Admin Authentication**: Secure registration and login for users and vendors.
-- **Product Listing & Management**: Vendors can add, update, and manage products with descriptions, images, and pricing.
+- **Admin Dashboard**: Manage users, products, orders, and configurations.
+- **User Profiles**: Manage personal info, addresses, and payment options.
+- **Shopping Cart System**: Add, update, or remove items before checkout.
 - **Dynamic Product Catalog**: Advanced filtering, category navigation, and precise search.
-- **Shopping Cart System**: Add, update, or remove items before checkout.
-- **Secure Checkout**: Streamlined and secure order placement.
-- **Order Tracking & History**: Users can track orders and review past purchases.
 - **Search & Filters**: Multifaceted filtering by price, category, and brand.
 - **Reviews & Ratings**: Users can review and rate products.
-- **User Profiles**: Manage personal info, addresses, and payment options.
+- **Order Tracking & History**: Users can track orders and review past purchases.
 - **Wishlist**: Save items for future purchases.
 - **Coupon System**: Apply discount codes during checkout.
-- **Admin Dashboard**: Manage users, products, orders, and configurations.
+- **Secure Checkout**: Streamlined and secure order placement.

 ---